nview-app/nView/README.md

 ### Settings
 Open **Settings** from the Gallery toolbar:
-- **Application URL**: default URL for Web Viewer and script hooks.
+- **Application URL**: URL for nHentai, used for Web Viewer and script hooks.
 - **Block pop-ups**: deny new windows from the Web Viewer.
 - **Dark mode**: apply dark theme across the app.